huysentruitw/Aggregator/README.md

 The generic [`Repository<TAggregateRoot>`](./src/Aggregator/Persistence/Repository.cs) class is responsible for creating new aggregate roots, loading aggregate roots from the event store and keeping track of changes applied to new or loaded aggregate roots.

-A scoped instance of this generic class needs to be injected into the command handlers that needs to create or modify an aggregate root.
-To allow unit-testing of the command handlers, the [`IRepository<TAggregateRoot>`](./src/Aggregator/Persistence/IRepository.cs) or [`IRepositoryTIdentifier, TEventBase, TAggregateRoot>`](./src/Aggregator/Persistence/IRepository.cs) should be injected instead.

-A repository is scoped and should only exist for the lifetime of a single command being processed.
-Because the repository needs to have access to the unit-of-work in the `CommandHandlingContext`, `Repository` instances are resolved from a childscope created by the `ICommandHandlingScopeFactory` implementation (see below).
+This generic repository is registered as a scoped instance (when using one of the DI integration packages) as an instance should only exist for the lifetime of a single command being processed.

 ### Command handlers

 The library contains a generic interface definition [`ICommandHandler<TCommand>`](./src/Aggregator/Command/ICommandHandler.cs) that identifies command handlers.

+For example:

 ```csharp
 class CreateUserCommandHandler : ICommandHandler<CreateUserCommand>